marin-m/SongRec/README.md

 ### Installing Rust

 First, you need to [install the Rust compiler and package manager](https://www.rust-lang.org/tools/install).
-It has been observed to work with `rustc` 1.43.0 to the current rust 1.47.0.
+It has been observed to work with `rustc` 1.43.0 to the current rustc 1.47.0.

 Install Rust and put it in path, for all distributions: